Comparison between Local and NYSE Practices

 NYSE LCM: Section 303A.04

-Listed companies must organize a Nomination and Corporate Governance Committee composed entirely of independent directors.
+Listed companies must organize a Nominating and Corporate Governance Committee composed entirely of independent directors.
 The organization of an Appointment and Corporate Governance Committee is not mandatory.
 In most cases, the functions of such committee are functions that the Audit Committee is already required to perform.
 Nonetheless, the CNV’s Regulations suggest (among its non-binding recommendations) that an Appointment and Corporate Governance Committee be organized.

-Pampa has a Nomination Committee, whose president must be an independent member of the Board of Directors.
+We have a Nomination Committee, whose president must be an independent member of the Board of Directors.
 Additionally, and with respect to corporate governance matters, the Legal Corporate Department of Pampa oversees this area.

 NYSE LCM: Section 303A.05

 Listed companies must organize a Compensation Committee composed entirely of independent directors, which satisfy additional independence requirements specific to Compensation Committee membership.
 The organization of a Compensation Committee is not mandatory under Argentine law.
-In most cases, some of the functions of such a committee are included in the functions that the Audit Committee is required to perform.
+In most cases, some of the functions of such a committee are included in the functions that the audit committee is required to perform.
 However, the CNV’s Regulations suggest (among its non-binding recommendations) that a Compensation Committee be organized.

 Pampa has a Compensation Committee that is currently composed entirely of independent directors.